proofscape/pise/manage/README.md

 before switching between projects.

-Now enter the `server` project directory, and install the dependencies:
+However, you still need to set the Python version from the `pise/manage` directory, so, starting there, you can do the following:

+    $ . pise_python_vers.env
-    $ cd server
+    $ cd ../server
-    $ pyenv shell 3.8.12
+    $ pyenv shell $PISE_PYTHON_VERS
     $ python -m venv venv
     $ . venv/bin/activate
     (venv) $ pip install -U pip